 - 4. Employer Identification Number: 61-0600439 - 5.
 The public employee health insurance trust fund is established in the Commonwealth of Kentucky's Personnel Cabinet.
 The purpose of the public employee health insurance trust fund is to provide funds to pay health insurance claims and other costs associated with the administration of the Public Employee Health Insurance Program self-insured plan. - 6.
 The Plan provides prescription drug benefits for participating employees and their enrolled dependents. - 7.
-Plan benefits described in this booklet are effective January 1, 2022 - 8.
+Plan benefits described in this booklet are effective January 1, 2023, and as amended August 15, 2023. - 8.
 The plan year is January 1 through December 31 of each year. - 9.
 Service of legal process may be served upon the Plan Administrator as shown above or the following agent for service of legal process: